krsheshu/luttappi/README.md

 Ubuntu 16.04 or higher

-# Other Dependencies
+# Virtual Environment

-Install the following packages

-> sudo apt install python-pip -y

-> sudo apt install python-yaml -y
+This repo recommends python3 to be installed in PC

-> sudo apt install python-pil -y
+> sudo apt install python3

+It is better to install virtualenv package for a smooth functioning

-> sudo apt install gtkwave -y
+> pip3 install virtualenv

+> virtualenv mypython

+To activate virtualenv:

+> source mypython/bin/activate

+# Install myhdl package

 > pip install myhdl

+To deactivate virtualenv:

+> deactivate

+# To Simulate Run a Logistic regression Example from Coursera

+> cd lib/frameworks/logistic_regression/

+> ./run.py -s